TN 35 (12-24)

 • Return to SPPT screen.
 The SPPT screen appearance indicates that the fee will be paid that evening.

-If you have prorated and reduced the assessment deducted from a previously paid fee because you are paying an additional fee to another representative after an authorization based on a fee petition or a court award, take the following additional actions:
+If you have prorated and reduced the assessment deducted from a previously paid fee because you are paying an additional fee to another representative or entity with a valid assignment after an authorization based on a fee petition or to a court attorney after a court award, take the following additional actions:

-• Authorize a check in the amount of the assessment reduction to be issued to the representative who received the previous fee payment.
+• Authorize a check or EFT in the amount of the assessment reduction to be issued to the representative who received the previous fee payment or authorize an EFT in the amount of the assessment reduction to be issued to the entity with a valid assignment.

 • Update PHUS to correct the assessment for the previous payment.